Title 013 | Chapter 002 | Regulation 120E

 (2)

-"Bachelor's degrees" means total number of bachelor's degrees awarded during the academic year, including degrees conferred to resident and non-resident students.
+"Bachelor's degrees" means the total number of bachelor's degrees awarded during the academic year, including degrees conferred to resident and non-resident students.

 (3)